Journal of Clinical Ultrasound

 Figure Legends, 1)list in main manuscript document following References; 2) entered in Manuscript Central "Caption/Legend Information" box

-Any necessary Disclosure Statements or Permissions forms (file designation: Supplementary Material Not For Review)
+Any necessary Disclosure Statements or Permissions forms (upload designation: Supplementary Material Not For Review)

-Acknowledgements, NOT within main manuscript (file designation: Supplementary Material Not For Review)
+Acknowledgements, a separate file (upload designation: Supplementary Material Not For Review)

 Marked copy of the manuscript